jonnonz1/nz-statute-book/acts/public/1992/student-loan-scheme-act-1992.md

   (b) in writing; or
   (c) in any other manner acceptable to the Commissioner.
 (1B) However, the Commissioner may require an application for relief to be made in writing.
-(2) The payment of the penalty, in whole or in part, shall not preclude the Commissioner from granting relief from that penalty in accordance with subsection (1) of this section.
+(2) The payment of the penalty, in whole or in part, shall not preclude the Commissioner from granting relief from that penalty in accordance with subsection (1).
-(3) If the amount of any penalty is reduced, the Commissioner shall apply any amount overpaid in accordance with section 56 or section 57 of this Act.
+(3) If the amount of any penalty is reduced, the Commissioner shall apply any amount overpaid in accordance with section 56 or section 57.
 (4) This section applies only to borrowers' obligations under this Act.

 ### 54 Borrowers may apply for hardship relief